z-institute/Web3-Frontend-Dev-Batch-2-HW/w4/Individual/coding/README.md

 # Creating a ERC721 contract and showing NFT imges on a dAPP

 Building the first dApp by using wagami and walletConnect modules.
-By connecting to web3 wallet, the dapp can show the wallet's own NFT images.
+By connecting to web3 wallet, the dapp can show the owner's own NFT images.

-## Create NFT Contract
+## A NFT Contract Development and NFT Creationn

 Mint NFT - tokenURI has to be the location of a JSON blob of data with the metadata ([metadata standard](https://docs.opensea.io/docs/metadata-standards)) for ERC721 token.
 Essential properties are such as `name`, `description`, `image` to allow NFT marketplace, like [OpenSea], to retrieve the information of your NFT.